-If you want a bit of insight into how I turned out the way I did, consider the year that my mother declared that we'd have an "18th century Christmas."
-While our friends made lists that included American Girl dolls, Adidas Samba sneakers, and fluorescent-haired trolls, my sisters and I were left to scratch out lists that included wishes for woollen mittens and scarves.
+If you want a bit of insight into how I turned out the way I did, consider the year that my mother declared that we’d have an “18th century Christmas.”
+While our friends asked Santa for American Girl dolls, Adidas Samba sneakers, and fluorescent-haired trolls, my sisters and I were left to scratch out lists that included wishes for wool mittens and scarves.
 The guideline was that all the gifts needed to be homemade, or at the least, something that children in the 18th century might have received.
-These days, the concept sounds kind of ideal.
-But I assure you, it took some convincing to get us onboard.
+It took some convincing to get us onboard.

 On Christmas morning, our stockings hung heavy with oranges and walnuts and beeswax candles.
 We all did our best to look amused.